Covid-19 - Latest Information26/02/2020 14:12:34

 We understand that if you are due to travel on a school trip soon, you may have some questions with regards to Covid-19 (coronavirus).

 FCO Travel Advice

-The government recently announced that travel restrictions would be lifted for certain countries.
+On 4th July, the government announced that travel restrictions would be lifted for certain countries.
 The countries affected by this can be found on the FCO website.

 Trips Departing August 2020 - December 2020

-We are in the process of contacting all groups due to travel in the autumn to discuss their options.
+We have contacted all groups due to travel in the autumn to discuss their options.